Top 10 Best Disney Songs of All Time, Ranked

 Music and lyrics by: Lin-Manuel Miranda

-Performed by: Carolina Gaitán, Mauro Castillo, Adassa, Rhenzy Feliz, Diane Guerrero, Stephanie Beatriz and the Encanto cast
+Song sung by: Carolina Gaitán, Mauro Castillo, Adassa, Rhenzy Feliz, Diane Guerrero, Stephanie Beatriz and the Encanto cast

 Awards: The song was not submitted for award nominations; Dos Oruguitas was submitted instead.